breakingflower/door2door_mi_challenge/README.md

 - The visualisations are generated to a directory, and this directory is cleaned up before a new request is completed when the webapp is used.
 This is ok, but it would be better to generate it on-the-fly.
 An option is to show a default Berlin visualisation and data can be highlighted by for example selection using mouse input.
+- Two out of three visualisations use the commonly used `matplotlib` library.
+I used this library because of its heavy use in python development.
+- The `gmplot` library is used for a last visualisation.
+There are many libraries such as this one.
+I just chose this one because of the dynamic map generation, it looks cool.
-- A good extension to the visualisation module would be to use the `simulator.get_booking_distance_bins()` method.
+- A good extension to the visualisation module would be to use the output of the `simulator.get_booking_distance_bins()` method.
 However, this method is not related to the actual sampled points so it was ignored for this project.
+- More data would mean better visualisations.
+- Evaluating KPI is heavily dependent on the simulation data and defining a good metric should be done in a team discussion with extensive research, not by a single person.
+A good metric could be based on deriving a possible path planning, e.g. a solution to the commonly known [travelling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem) that minimizes the travelled distance.
+However, perceived customer value - for example time spent in the vehicle - is also very important because the fuel consumption only relates to the monetary aspect of the service.
 - No path is shown between sets of points.
 This is related to dropoff-pickup relationships.
 - The Google Maps web page displays an error "This page can't load Google Maps correctly." due to no API key being present for this project.

 ### Other

 - The Simulator requires a GeoPandas version of 0.5.0.
 In this version a FutureWarning is given for the initialisation of a GeoDataFrame with coordinate systems.
 This is according to [this stackexchange post](https://gis.stackexchange.com/questions/348997/constant-future-warnings-with-new-pyproj) fixed in version > 0.7.0.
 However, touching the requirements for the simulator is out of scope.
 Fixing the warnings will be done after the migration to > 0.7.0 is done.
+- A large overhead is added by the use of geodataframes, which in small datasets such as this one is not necessary.
 - The Visualiser class is quite slow due to queries to the web tile servers.
 This can be improved using cached tiles.
-- All of the classes are built to be easily extensible / maintainable.
+- All of the classes are built to be easily extensible / maintainable, but ofcourse I am open to modifications to better match the other parts of the application.
+- The Dockerfile is not optimized at all.
+Furthermore, the docker runs completely isolated and maybe a volume needs to be shared for the simulation results.

 ### Timing